 Possible SpaceX debris causing environmental concern on Mexican side of the border

-Twice in one month, debris believed to be from SpaceX was littering the Mexican side of the border, south of Boca Chica.
+Twice in one month, debris believed to be from SpaceX's Starship launches was littering the Mexican side of the border, south of Boca Chica.

-This time, landing right on the edge of the Rio Grande and farther inland.
+This time, debris has landed right on the edge of the Rio Grande and farther inland.

-The SpaceX explosion on June 18 happened at the Massey testing facility.
-It's located about seven miles southwest of Starbase.
+The debri sis beleived to be from the June 18 Starship explosion that happened at the Massey testing facilitynear the city of Starbase.

 People living in the rural community of La Burrita heard and felt the explosion.
 They live right in front of the testing facility.